|Nutrition Facts (per serving)|

 If you enjoyed custard and rice pudding as a child, you'll love this recipe for baked rice pudding, known in Turkey as fırın sütlaç (fur-UHN' soot-LAHCH').
 Turkey is famous for its wide selection of milk-based desserts and puddings, and baked rice pudding is the cream of the crop.
-It holds a very special place in Turkish cuisine—you'll find that it's made in every home and served in every Turkish restaurant.
+It holds a very special place in this country's cuisine—you'll find that it's made in every home and served in every Turkish restaurant.

-Adults and kids alike love baked rice pudding, a healthy dessert choice after a big meal.
+Adults and kids alike love baked rice pudding, which can be a healthy dessert choice after a big meal.
 It's best when made with fresh whole milk and chilled several hours before serving.
 Some Turkish folks still go out of their way to seek out fresh, unpasteurized milk to make fırın sütlaç.
 It's said that the tricks to making perfect rice pudding are fresh milk, slow cooking, constant stirring, and lots of patience.

 1 cup granulated sugar